Skip to content

 ---

-But this will depend on exactly which Static Site Generator (SSG) you are using.
+But this will depend on which static site generator (SSG) you're using.